stephenmichaelf/stephenmichaelf.github.io/_posts/2016-11-14-My-First-Post.md

 Today we are going to use Amazon Web Services for all of the processing and queue management and Java/C# for the code.
 I assume most of you are familiar with AWS, if not I strongly encourage you to take a deeper look.
 They have excellent documentation and many managed services covering a broad range of capabilities.
 Basically almost anything you need to do they probably have a service for it.
 And you only pay for what you use.

-Specifically, we are going to use the following:
+Specifically, we are going to need the following:

-- AWS: PAAS/IAAS where all of the services are
+- A way to write the data of what needs to be done
-- SES: Simple Email Service used to send emails
+- A way to store the data in a queue
-- SQS: Amazon's queing service to store our messages and pull work from
+- A way to read the data of what needs to be done
-- C#/Java: What we are going to write the code in
+- A way to send emails

-- EC2/Lambda: Used as our workers
+The way we are going to fill these needs is by using C#, SQS, and SES.
+We will write simple console apps to both read from and write to the queue.
+The queue itself will be maintained by SQS on AWS.
+For emails we will use SES on AWS.
+When solving this yourself you can use whatever suits you best.
+You may decide to use a different programming language, to run your listeners in a console app on EC2, to use a different message queue, etc. The goal here is to illustrate one set of components.
+Regardless of the underlying technology the pattern and pieces are still the same.

 ### The Code